 List Price: $16.95

-JILL BIALOSKY is the author of four poetry collections: The Players; The End of Desire; Subterranenan, a finalist for the James Laughlin Award from the Academy of American Poets; and Intruder, a finalist for the 2009 Paterson Poetry Prize.
-She coedited Wanting a Child and has written two novels, House Under Snow and The Life Room.
-She is also the author of the highly acclaimed New York Times bestseller History of A Suicide: My Sister’s Unfinished Life which was a finalist for the Ohioana Award and Books For Better Life Award.
-It was also selected as one of Entertainment Weekly’s Best Books of the Year.
-Her poems and essays have been published in many magazines including The New Yorker, The Nation, Redbook, O, the Oprah Magazine, Real Simple, Kenyon Review, Antioch Review, The New Republic, Paris Review, Poetry, and The American Poetry Review.
-She lives in New York City where she is an Executive Editor and Vice President at W.W.Norton.
-Learn more at www.jillbialosky.com.
+Jill Bialosky is the author of four poetry collections, The Players, The End of Desire, Subterranean, a finalist for the James Laughlin Prize from the Academy of American Poets, and Intruder, a finalist for the 2009 Patterson Poetry Prize.
+She co-edited Wanting a Child and has written two novels, House Under Snow and The Life Room.
+Her most recent memoir, History of a Suicide: My Sister's Unfinished Life was a New York Times bestseller, named one of the ten best works of nonfiction by Entertainment Weekly and a finalist for Books for A Better Life Award and an Ohioana Award.
+Her poems and essays have been published in many magazines including The New Yorker, The Nation, Redbook, O Magazine, Real Simple, Kenyon Review, Antioch Review, The New Republic, Paris Review, Poetry, and American Poetry Review.
+She lives in New York City.
+Learn more at jillbialosky.com.